pitmonticone/crypto/lec_00_0_foreword.md

         well as real-world examples why these notions are necessary.

-    4.  **Hash functions and the "Random Oracle Model":** Hash functions are used everwhere in crypto, including for verifying integrity, entropy distillation, and many other cases.
+    4.  **Hash functions and the "Random Oracle Model":** Hash functions are used everywhere in crypto, including for verifying integrity, entropy distillation, and many other cases.

     5.  **Building pseudorandom generators from one-way permutations (optional):**